cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 by specifying a list of one or more databases in the `target_databases` option.

 !!!
 Seealso "Prometheus/Grafana"
-    If you are interested in evaluating the integration of Cloud Native PostgreSQL with Prometheus and Grafana, please look at [cnp-sandbox](https://github.com/EnterpriseDB/cnp-sandbox).
+    If you are interested in evaluating the integration of CloudNativePG with Prometheus and Grafana, please look at [cnp-sandbox](https://github.com/EnterpriseDB/cnp-sandbox).

 ### Prometheus Operator example